 Art like this allows the parallels between art and science to intertwine, but it also does not reduce any one of these purposes to another.
 In the second part of this article, I shall look at three recent exhibitions of contemporary art that do not fall for the naturalistic fallacy.
 The exhibitions, at the close of 2005 and the start of 2006, really do bring alive each of my four points—the history, observations, tools, and metaphors of science—and how they shade into one another.
 They range from the handmade texture of premodern art and science to the digital age, from Romantic poetry to twentieth-century newsreels, and from the origins of science to the depletion of rainforests.
 Apparently, science still has enough metaphors of nature and culture to spread liberally around the gallery.

 Jacob van Ruisdael's retrospective ran at the Philadelphia Museum of Art through February 5, 2006.
 The second part of this two-part article will look at related exhibitions for the winter of 2006, including "Produced at Eyebeam," Mark Dion's "Curiosity Shop," Michal Rovner, and Jessica Bronson's "Like Transient Day."
-Related articles have given particular attention to science and Postmodernism, the materials and methods of art, when photography can deceive, how digital art can lie, how medicine and mathematics approach art, high-res scans and Leonardo, Christina McPhee's digital landscapes, and McPhee's digital prints.
+Related articles have given particular attention to science and Postmodernism, the materials and methods of art, when photography can deceive, how digital art can lie, how medicine and mathematics approach art, high-res scans and Leonardo, and Christina McPhee with digital landscapes.